harveybc/preprocessor/README.md

 Detailed Sphinix documentation for all modules can be generated in HTML format with the optional step 6 of the installation process, it contains documentation of the classes and methods of all modules in the preprocessor package.

-## Data-Trimmer
+## Unbiaser

-A simple data pre-processor that trims the constant valued columns.
-Also removes rows from the start and the end of a dataset with features with consecutive zeroes.
+Removes bias from a timeseries by substracting to each tick with the average of the last <window_size> ticks.

-See [Data-Trimmer Readme](../master/README_data_trimmer.md) for detailed description and usage instructions.
+See [Unbiaser Readme](../master/README_unbiaser.md) for detailed description and usage instructions.

 ## Standarizer